return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/i915/i915_drv_h.rst

     of a single sample record.

 ctx
-    %NULL if measuring system-wide across all contexts or aspecific context that is being monitored.
+    \ ``NULL``\  if measuring system-wide across all contexts or aspecific context that is being monitored.

 enabled
     Whether the stream is currently enabled, consideringwhether the stream was opened in a disabled state and based